b-t-k/b-t-k.github.io/a-guide/part-1.md

 *Sometimes using a web browser can be a convenient way of finding errors.*

 #### Basic file structure
 Each individual xhtml file will follow a strictly hierarchical structure.
 The indents are used to indicate the various levels  of each unit in relation to each other.
-The `se` toolset includes a handy tool called ‘clean’ which will go through the whole document and set the appropriate level of indent so while it is important to try and keep things organized as you work, you can always  rung the command to  get things where they need to be.
+The `se` toolset includes a handy tool called ‘clean’ which will go through the whole document and set the appropriate level of indent so while it is important to try and keep things organized as you work, you can always run the command whenever you need to in order to get things where they need to be.

-1. **html wrapper** — The whole document will be enclosed in an `<html>` tag.
-This will also set such things like language and which “official” formats the file adheres to.
+1. **html wrapper** — The whole document will be enclosed in a set of `<html>` … `<\html>` tags.
+This will also contain such things like language and which “official” formats the file adheres to.
 	1. **head** — The first section will be in a `<head>` tag.
 This generally declares the title of the file,  and where to look for the appropriate css files.
 	3. **body** — The body is the part that holds the text that will be displayed.
 It generally also declares what the section the file  appears in e.g. frontmatter, bodymatter, backmatter etc.
-		- **section** — Within the body matter will be a <section> which will have an id such as imprint, chapter-1, appendix etc.
+		- **section** — Within the body matter will be a <section> which will have an id such as imprint, chapter-1, appendix etc. Occasionally there might be internal sections such as  scene 1, scene 2 in which case there might be several internal sections (see example below).
 		- **header/title** — Most documents will then have a `<h2>` (header, level 2) header.
-This will be the chapter title to chapter number as displayed in the text.
+This will be the chapter title or chapter number as displayed in the text.
 		- **paragraphs** — the next section is the individual paragraphs that make up the body.
-Occasionally there might be internal sections such as  scene 1, scene 2 in which case there might be several internal sections.

 ```
 <section id="scene-1-1" epub:type="z3998:scene">